 Another vital thing to consider is that there are large distances involved in driving around Scotland.
 Even going around the Isle of Skye can take a while despite its small size.
 If you’re driving from Edinburgh or Glasgow, it will be a long trip.

-Why you should do an Isle of Skye Road trip
+Is an Isle of Skye Road Trip Worth the Drive?

 If you plan on backpacking in the UK, or you are from the UK and looking for somewhere different to visit, the Isle of Skye is the place to go.